-As more and more Christians rub shoulders with their Muslim neighbors, one cannot but help but ask about what might motivate Christians to bear witness to them to the fact that Jesus is Lord.
+As more and more Christians rub shoulders with their Muslim neighbors, one cannot help but ask what might motivate Christians to bear witness to them to the fact that Jesus is Lord.
 Is it guilt, fear, the threat of hell, or something else?
 Let us examine a few options and conclude that only the worthiness of King Jesus will cause the Christian ambassador to leave his/her comfort zone and to "declare the excellencies" of Him who brought us out of darkness into light (I Peter 2:9).

 You likely have heard the speaker say something to this effect: "The Great Commission says go.
 Since you have not gone, you are committing the great omission."
 The result?
 A person is filled with guilt.
 But guilt is a poor motivator, because as soon as it wears off, then the motivation ceases.

 Not only that, in Matthew 28:19 Jesus, who is the master-disciple maker as he was going along in his preaching, teaching and healing ministry, tells his authorized heralds literally, "Having gone" or "as you are going" make disciples.
 That is to say, He is the one with complete authority, and now he is bestowing his authorized agents with that authority to make disciples as they are going along.
 Likely the picture of a herald who announces the coming of the king is behind this verse.
 Remember that Joseph had a herald who went ahead of him and cried out "Bow the knee" (Genesis 41:43).